Myths vs Facts

 Debt relief is just a scam that does not improve consumers’ financial well-being.

 Debt relief helps consumers settle debts faster and for less.
-Most clients receive their first settlement within 4–6 months, and the average reduction is nearly 32% on settled accounts.
+Most clients receive their first settlement within 4–6 months, and the average reduction is nearly 32% on settled accounts after accounting for fees.

 Consumers save $2.64 for every $1.00 in fees, according to independent studies.